azsdk/azsdk-docs/01-Subscription-Security/Readme.md

 |SecurityContactEmails 	|Comma-separated list of emails (e.g., 'abc@microsoft.com, def.microsoft.com')	for contact preference|
 |SecurityPhoneNumber 	|Single phone number (e.g., '425-882-8080' or '+91-98765-43210' or '+1-425-882-8080')	for contact preference|

-When the script starts, it removes existing/previously configured AzSDK artifacts in the subscription such as alerts, RBAC, ARM policies, etc. It also *overwrites* the contact emails and contact phone previously set in Azure Security Center.
+**Note**: This command *overwrites* the contact emails and contact phone previously set in Azure Security Center.

+While running command, you may see message that configuration in your subscription is already up to date.
+This indicates that you have already provisioned subscription with latest configurations.
+If you still see any failures for controls in `Get-AzSDKSubscriptionSecurityStatus` command, you can pass `-Force` parameter to the provisioning script and reconfigure AzSDK artifacts (
+Alerts, RBAC, ARM policies, etc.) in the subscription.

 [Back to top…](Readme.md#contents)